E-course: What treatment can be recommended in patients with local recurrence after partial nephrectomy

-Partial nephrectomy is the recommended treatment of patients with localized nonmetastatic stage-T1 renal cell carcinoma.
-However, there remains a risk for local recurrence due to incomplete surgery despite the surgical technique used.
+Partial nephrectomy is the recommended treatment of patients with localised nonmetastatic stage-T1 renal cell carcinoma.
+However, a risk for local recurrence remains due to incomplete surgery despite the surgical technique used.

 Contact our organiser